Wednesday, February 13, 2013

 Oh my.
-These were my contribution at last weeks' Food Club.
+This is what I made for last week's Food Club.
 The theme was Gourmet BBQ in celebration of Australia Day.
 I was so inspired by a bunch of Australian-themed desserts.
 This was so good, and worth sharing.
 Just a little bit evil (okay, a LOT).
 Your hips probably won't thank you, but your taste buds will.
-Besides, we don't eat this sort of luxury all the time.
-Right?
+Besides, we don't eat this sort of luxury all the time, right?

 600ml thickened cream

 3 fresh bay leaves

 Shop-bought meringues, to serve (This is what my source said, but with all those spare egg whites, why wouldn't you make it from scratch?
 It tastes so much better than store-bought.
 Recipe I use below.)